eneroth/git-externals/README.markdown

 The SVN externals are treated as "read only" by the script.
 At this point, there's no support for commiting changes to them.

 # References
-[subtree]: http://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html  "Optional Title Here"
+[subtree]: http://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html  "How to use the subtree merge strategy"